Index

 Alcohol-Specific Deaths / Deaths Wholly Attributable to Alcohol

-The alcohol-specific mortality rate in Hull during 2022 was 40% higher than England and statistically significantly higher.
+The alcohol-specific mortality rate in Hull during 2023 was 18% higher than England although there was no statistically significantly difference between Hull and England.

 Compared with benchmark